 Load the desired programs onto the flash ROM.
 Refer to Appendix 2, page App.
-2-5. - If the main PCB is replaced with the one used for any other machine:

-Change the firmware stored in the flash ROM.
+2-5. - If the main PCB loaded with programs is used (Updating existing programs): Change the firmware stored in the flash ROM.
 Refer to Appendix 2, page App.
 2-7.